 In summary, be careful not to assassinate your partner’s character by saying whatever will hurt most.
 Doing this will just push them further away and create more problems in the relationship.
 Using anger management strategies when feelings escalate during an argument can help diffuse your anger in the heat of the moment .

 If you want to learn how to control your anger and communicate more effectively in your relationship we are a group of skilled therapists specializing in couples/marriage counseling.
 Since Covid started we have been working with couples providing Online Therapy in New York, New York City, Scarsdale, East Hampton, Buffalo and Albany.
+We also provide 6- week Anger Management Support Groups, Click HERE to learn more about our groups.
 Schedule a complimentary consultation by clicking HERE.